 So for those of you familiar with the Steelheart saga, these books are pretty similar.
 In 1986, 1% of children were born brilliant.
-They can’t shoot laser beams out of their eye sockets, but they are incredibly smart when it comes to mathematics, music and science.
+They can’t shoot laser beams, but they are incredibly smart when it comes to mathematics, music and science.
 The United States has reacted to brilliants by establishing the Department of Analysis and Response (DAR).
 This government body will stop any brilliant from breaking the law.
 The main difference between Steelheart and Brilliance is that in Steelheart, humans have more extravagant powers and it’s also less political.
 Brilliance feels like the adult series versus Steelheart.

 Nick Cooper is an agent of the DAR, but he’s also brilliant.
 He is able to use commonplace objects to develop patterns and this can help catch criminals.
 He is usually able to prevent bad things from happening, but on March 12th the Wall Street building explodes.
 Thanks to a terrorist and brilliant John Smith, Cooper goes on this wild goose chase to find Smith and take him down.